s-mushnoori/pancreatic-cancer-2/README.md

 - Since the purpose of this project is to use the urinary levels of certain biomarkers to detect presence of PDAC.
 This means we are not concerned (for now) with the stage of cancer or the type of benign disease.
   - _Create a new output variable called 'has_cancer'_ with values 0 (no) and 1 (yes) using information from the columns 'diagnosis', 'stage', and 'benign_sample_diagnosis'
+  - In later parts of the analysis, we will take the stages into account and compare early stages with  benign  or control samples

 - The column 'plasma_CA19_9' indicates blood plasma levels of a protein, and was only collected for some of the patients.
   - _Drop 'plasma_CA19_9'_ since we are only interested in urine biomarkers